arskom/spyne/doc/source/manual/04_usermanager.rst

 Method Metadata
 ---------------

-As said before, the smallest exposable unit in Spyne is the ServiceBase subclass which has one or more functions decorated with the ``@rpc`` or ``@srpc`` decorator.
+As said before, the smallest exposable unit in Spyne is the Service subclass which has one or more functions decorated with the ``@rpc`` or ``@srpc`` decorator.

-The ``ServiceBase`` subclasses are never instantiated, so methods decorated by ``@rpc`` are implicit ``staticmethod``\s [#]_.
+The ``Service`` subclasses are never instantiated, so methods decorated by ``@rpc`` are implicit ``staticmethod``\s [#]_.

 The ``@rpc`` decorator is what you would use most of the time.
 It passes an